 Phishing is a broader term for any attempt to trick victims into sharing sensitive information such as passwords, usernames, and credit card details for malicious reasons.
 The attacks themselves take on a wide variety of forms, and are often classified according to whom they target and how they are delivered.
 Some attacks are boradly directed toward masses of people, while others are purpose-built for a single indivdual.

-An unspecialized message sent to a large number of people is typically classified as a "mass" phishing attack.
+An generic message sent to a large number of people is typically classified as a "mass" phishing attack.
 These emails generally will not refer to a person by name, or include any specific details about the recipient.
 Although the generalized nature of the message makes them easier to spot, these attacks can still be quite sophisticated and effective.

 In a spear phishing attack, a malicious hacker gathers detailed information about a specific individual, role, or organization, in order to target their victim more easily.
 By presenting believable details about his or her bank, favorite places, title at work, etc., the attacker increases the likelihood of success.